Journal Level Metrics

 How can I find the Impact Factor for a specific journal?

-- Enter the name of the journal in the search box on the JCR homescreen.
+- Enter the name of the journal in the search box on the JCR home screen.

-- The Impact Factor for the most recent JCR year will be visible in that journal's Journal Impact Factor Trend graph, with a detailed calculation provided beneath it.
+- Scroll down to find the Impact Factor for the most recent JCR year in the "Journal Impact Factor" section of that journal’s record.
+A detailed calculation of that journal's Impact Factor is provided directly beneath it.

 Is it possible to see how different journals in a particular research area compare?